When: Friday, 5th October 9.30am - 5:30pm

 23, How to use it to become the brand I always wanted to be.

-This workshop will only be run twice in 2018.
+This workshop will only be run twice a year.
 Once in the Spring, and once in the Autumn.